How would you describe the ideal athlete?

 If you are reading this, I am guessing you already train pretty regularly and share in my spirit of training and physical development, so I won’t beat on the point.

-But, to summarize, if you truly consider yourself a golfer, an athlete or even simply an individual who seeks improvement, training needs to be prioritized and given the proper importance, like your livelihood depends on it, like you are playing for $1.5 mil this weekend… I wish…
+But, to summarize, if you truly consider yourself a golfer, an athlete or even simply an individual who seeks improvement, training needs be a critical piece of our preparation!

 Athlete Physical Development

 So, what should our training look like if we are seeking to move and feel like an athlete.
-Let’s break it down into 5 parts, simply because I like organization.
+Let’s break it down into 5 parts:

 Train fast (and I mean FAST, like, explosively fast).